auditoryeye/auditoryeye_artifact/README.md

 ##### Downloading
 A user may directly download the entire repository: [Link](https://github.com/auditoryeye/auditoryeye_artifact/archive/refs/heads/main.zip)

 However, due to the size of dataset, the downloaded zip file might be truncated by Github.
+For instance, the subfolder E8Angle05 may not exist in the downloaded file.
 If this happens, users can use tools such as , , , to download the specific directory.
-We provide the links in the table to do so.
+We also provided alternative links in the above table to download the specific directory.

 ##### Use